-Sylvia Becker-Dreps, MD, MPH is an Assistant Professor in the Department of Family Medicine.
+Sylvia Becker-Dreps, MD, MPH is an Associate Professor in the Department of Family Medicine.
 Her research interests include the prevention of infectious diseases in the developing world.
 She currently studies the effectiveness of rotavirus and pneumococcal vaccines in Nicaragua, one of the first developing nations to introduce these vaccines to prevent childhood diarrhea and pneumonia.
 In particular, she is interested in the effect of the immunization programs on the community level, using population-based surveillance.
 Her work has involved collaborations with the University of Nicaragua-León and the Nicaraguan Ministry of Health.
 Her previous research included the cost-effectiveness of malaria prevention during pregnancy and HPV vaccine acceptability among Kenyan women.
 Dr. Becker-Dreps is currently supported by a NIH-Fogarty International Scientist Development Award.
 She was recognized as a finalist by the National Foundation for Infectious Diseases for the Maurice R. Hilleman Early Stage Career Investigator Award.

 Within the UNC School of Medicine, Dr. Becker-Dreps serves as the Associate Director of the Office of International Activities.
 She is co-course instructor for the course, “Foundations in Global Health” (GLBE 201/401).